-Furthermore, assuming the Corporate Conversion, the accelerated vesting of currently unvested board of director and corporate advisory council membership interests and the completion of this offering had occurred on December 31, 2020, warrants exercisable for up to 1,437,560 shares of our common stock at a weighted average exercise price of \$2.88 per share were outstanding.
-The exercise of any of these warrants would result in additional dilution, and the sale of the shares issuable upon exercise of outstanding warrants could also lower the market price of our common stock.
+Furthermore, assuming the Corporate Conversion, the accelerated vesting of currently unvested board of director and corporate advisory council membership interests and the completion of this offering had occurred on May 25, 2021, warrants exercisable for up to 1,437,560 shares of our common stock at a weighted average exercise price of \$2.88 per share were outstanding.
+The exercise of any of these warrants would result in additional dilution, and the sale of up to 1,437,560 shares of our common stock (assuming no cashless exercise) issuable upon exercise of outstanding warrants could also lower the market price of our common stock.